When can I Return to Running After An Injury

 As a physical therapist, I am often asked by runner’s, “When will I be able to run again?”
 As a runner myself, I understand it is hard to take time off from training.
 We live and breathe by our weekly mileage and training plans while we continue to grind through the pain.
 At some point, some of you might realize that all the Kinesio-tape and foam rolling may not get rid of your pain.
 Could it be the dreaded plantar fasciitis or runner’s knee?
 No, that couldn’t possibly happen to me.
 It will go away with time and I can run through it.
 After weeks or even months of running with pain, you realize it’s not getting any better and maybe even worse, causing an interference in your training.
 This leaves you with two looming question: How do I recover and when do I know if I am ready to run after an injury?
+If you are still having running knee pain, read here, if you have running ankle pain or ankle sprains, read here.

 6 Checkpoints Before you Return to Running After an Injury